1 + 1

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Let’s just say this is free on the internet.
-We don’t make any money from it and you shouldn’t either.
+I don’t make any money from it and you shouldn’t either.

 This text stands upon the shoulders of giants and by design does not cover all aspects of using R. Here are some other useful books, tutorials and sites dedicated to R. There are other task-specific tutorials and articles sprinkled throughout the book in the Resources section of select chapters.